fourier-space/october_referral/README.md

 4. Your final answers must be pushed by the deadline at **11:00 (2 hours after the timed start)** Any pushed commits after this time will not be considered for marks.

+5. Send Freddie your repository link by the deadline.

 ## Marking Rubrics
 Detailed marking rubrics can be seen at the top of the Python file for each question.